top of page

 Mandatory Reporting Disclosure

-Marcellé is a mandatory reporter and must report concerns of physical harm to a minor or vulnerable adult if identifying information is known.
+Marcellé is a mandatory reporter and must report concerns of harm to a minor, elder, or vulnerable adult if identifying information is known.

 Scope of Practice Disclosure